Guides

 A baby room, kitchen sink, bathroom, playroom, and laundry area have different jobs.
 A single all-purpose cleaner may not be the best answer for every surface.

-The guide should help shoppers move from room use to source evidence before ranking products by price.
+The guide should help shoppers move from room use to sources before ranking products by price.

 What I would check